 Wow I don’t know what to say really.

 Sarah will take you through every single emotion you can possibly think of, from love to terror to hope and you’ll find yourself a bit lost once it’s all over.
-I have another JT LeRoy book to start soon, I’m hoping I like it just as much as this.

 Thanks to Netgalley and Little Brown Book Group UK for giving me the opportunity to read this in exchange for an honest review.